Dragon8029/100-days-of-code/Attempt5.md

 Made a little progress today, got the navbar working properly, but discovered that the bootstrap css was overiding my stylesheet.
 Need to fix that next, that will be tomorrows project.

 ---

+## D52:
+*Apr 15, 2019*

+Got rid of the bootstrap styling for my project and built a css navbar.
+Will continue with more styling tomorrow, as i have run out of time for today.

+---